-- Ovulation induction. - Insemination procedures (artificial insemination (AI) and intrauterine insemination (IUI)). - Assisted Reproductive Technologies (ART), including but not limited to, in vitro fertilization (IVF), gamete intrafallopian transfer (GIFT) and zygote intrafallopian transfer (ZIFT). - Pharmaceutical Products for the treatment of infertility that are administered on an outpatient basis in a Hospital, Alternate Facility, Physician's office or in a Covered Person's home.
+- Ovulation induction (or controlled ovarian stimulation). - Insemination procedures (artificial insemination (AI) and intrauterine insemination (IUI)). - Assisted Reproductive Technologies (ART). - Pharmaceutical Products for the treatment of infertility that are administered on an outpatient basis in a Hospital, Alternate Facility, Physician's office, or in your home.

-To be eligible for Benefits, the Covered Person must:
+To be eligible for Benefits, you must meet all of the following: